-Healthy Baked Apples are a delicious, easy dessert!
-Gluten free, dairy free + made with only 9 ingredients – they’re the perfect nutritious, fun treat!
+This Baked Apples recipe is a delicious, easy dessert!
+Healthy and made with only 9 ingredients – they’re the perfect low calorie, simple treat!

 This post contains affiliate links.
 As an Amazon Associate I earn from qualifying purchases.
 Click here to read my policy and more about affiliate links.